Consensys/quorum-examples/examples/7nodes/MultitenancyAndMultiplePrivateStates.md

 ### Console setup

-Open 4 consoles to node1:
+Open 4 consoles to node1 (in order to take advantage of the latest APIs please use a geth binary that supports multiple private states):

 * Console1 - using the "private" state - key1 (BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo=)
 ```shell script